bart6114/norwegian-singles/sections/index.md

 ## Contributing

-Please read up on how to contribute to this guide at [github.com/bart6114/norwegian-singles](https://github.com/bart6114/norwegian-singles).
+Please read up on how to contribute to this guide over at our [GitHub repo](https://github.com/bart6114/norwegian-singles).

 ## Background & conceptualization